qAp/sartorius_cell_instance_segmentation_kaggle/logbook.md

 These samples are simply dropped from the Dataset.
 The k-folds are not re-generated, because there are only two such samples.

+In the context of semantic segmentation, the IOU metric's threshold value is the probability value above which a pixel is classified as true.
+It's not the overlap between a cell's predicted mask and its ground truth mask, above which the prediction is considered true positive.

+Need to correct k-fold generation!